 How to Fail with Elizabeth Day

 Author and journalist Elizabeth Day’s compelling series on failure features guests such as Gina Miller and Phoebe Waller-Bridge.
 By asking speakers to reveal and dissect three seminal failures in their lives, Day provides a fascinating insight into their psyches and proves that every path comes with its own pitfalls.

 Where Should We Begin?

-Described as ‘free therapy’, this podcast sees Belgian psychotherapist Esther Perel peel back the lid on the human experience of relationships.
-One recent episode deals with a couple in lockdown in Italy, navigating relationship issues and confinement in the midst of the pandemic.
-Hearing about other people’s sex lives could easily make you feel voyeuristic, but with Perel’s transparency and honesty, it seems normal and informative.
+Described as ‘free therapy’, this podcast sees Belgian psychotherapist Esther Perel peel back the lid on the human experience of relationships – one recent episode deals with a couple torn apart by the war in Ukraine.
+Hearing the intimate details of other people’s lives could make you feel voyeuristic, but with Perel’s transparency and honesty, it seems normal and informative.

 LISTEN AT LEISURE